Prompt Engineering · OrevateAI

 So, if you’re buying a roll of quarters with the intention of searching for valuable coins, you might pay a premium over $10.
 Coin dealers or individuals selling “unsearched” rolls often charge more than face value because they are selling you the potential for a rare find.
 This is a gamble, and most rolls will contain nothing rarer than standard circulation coins.

-For example, a 2021 quarter from the American Women Quarters Program might be worth 25 cents if circulated, but an uncirculated version graded MS-67 by a professional grading service could be worth $10-$20 or more to a collector.
+For example, a 2021 quarter from the American Women Quarters Program might be worth 25 cents if circulated, but an uncirculated version graded MS-67 by a professional grading service like the Professional Coin Grading Service (PCGS) could be worth $10-$20 or more to a collector as of April 2026.
 The condition is paramount.
-Source: Professional Coin Grading Service (PCGS) data.

 Common Mistakes When Handling Rolls of Quarters

 One of the most common mistakes people make is assuming all quarters are worth only 25 cents.
 As we’ve discussed, this isn’t true for rare or error coins.
-However, a more practical mistake for the average person is how they acquire rolls.
+Collectors actively seek out specific dates, mint marks, and varieties that can significantly increase a quarter’s value.

 Calculating the Value of Your Quarters